NicholasLennox/express-generator-explainer/readme.md

 If we look at the `http-errors` [npm page](https://www.npmjs.com/package/http-errors) it doesn't really detail all the variations without us having to look at the actual code to see how its constructed.

-In short, we can just proivide a status code to create an error from, and the package will create one of several different types of erorrs (Client, Server, and some others) based on the range of the status codes (400s for client errors - not including auth errors, 500s for server errors) - this mapping is **not important** to memorise, just understand there are different categories of errors that we create.
+In short, we can just proivide a status code to create an error from, and the package will create one of several different types of errors (Client, Server, and some others) based on the range of the status codes (400s for client errors - not including auth errors, 500s for server errors) - this mapping is **not important** to memorise, just understand there are different categories of errors that we create.

 Each error status code also has a message associated with it which this package adds to the error object (this can be overriden by passing your own message in the `createError` function as a second paramters - the template does not do this by default).